Sadly, there is only one place for truly epic ribs in Sydney.

 South Restaurant: Serves abysmal food.
 The cooks don't understand the process of cooking ribs, doing things like leaving the membrane on the underside of the rack, so while the meat falls of the bone, it sticks to the membrane, less than pleasent.
 Sauce is mediocre, and the meat isn't smoked either.
 Their buffalo wings/coleslaw/pulled pork sandwich/tacoes are also of a similar nature.

 All 3 options cost around mid $30s, but the difference in what you get is huge.
 Hurricanes all the way.

 If you don't want to go to the effort of cooking them yourself, Hurricanes is the only answer.
-I've resorted to going to hurricanes when I'm lazy, and cooking them myself when I'm not (though you'll need a bottle of Big Dan's BBQ sauce http://www.bigdansbbq.com/ and a smoker of some kind). almost 7 years ago
+I've resorted to going to hurricanes when I'm lazy, and cooking them myself when I'm not (though you'll need a bottle of Big Dan's BBQ sauce http://www.bigdansbbq.com/ and a smoker of some kind). about 7 years ago

 Thanks!!! about 7 years agoAnswered by Josh Foti via Travellr.com